 In the Republic of the Congo, rainy and dry periods alternate.
 The rainy season lasts from October to April.
 The climate is tropical, with high temperatures and humidity, especially during the rainy season.

 Travel papers and visas

-You can travel for Congo (Brazzaville) with international passport, which is valid at least six months from the date of travel, plus a visa affixed to your passport.
-Bulgarian nationals can obtain a visa for the country in any embassy of Congo abroad.
+You can travel to Congo (Brazzaville) with an international passport valid for at least 6 months from the date of travel and a visa affixed to it.
+Bulgarian citizens can obtain a visa for the country at any Embassy of the Congo abroad.

-In order to be valid in Bulgaria and be used before the Bulgarian institutions, all documents issued by the authorities in the Republic of Congo to Bulgarian nationals should bear the seal of the Ministry of Foreign Affairs of the Republic of Congo.
-They should be then certified by an embassy of the Republic of Congo accredited for Bulgaria in a third state.
-The signature and the certifications of the consular service at the embassy of the Republic of Congo in that state should be certified in the Bulgarian embassy in the capital of that state.
+In order to be valid in the Republic of Bulgaria and to be able to serve before the Bulgarian institutions, all documents issued by the authorities in the Republic of the Congo to Bulgarian citizens should bear the stamp of the Ministry of Foreign Affairs of the Republic of the Congo.

 The documents must then be certified either by the Embassy of the Republic of Bulgaria in Abuja (in this case, a prior certification by the Embassy of the Republic of the Congo in Abuja is also required) or by an Embassy of the Republic of the Congo accredited to our country in a third country (in this case, the certification of the Consular Office of the Embassy of the Republic of the Congo in that country is certified by the Bulgarian Embassy in the third country).
 Once the documents have been so prepared, they must be translated into Bulgarian by an authorized translation agency in Bulgaria and the translation must be certified by the Department of Certifications and Legalizations with the Ministry of Foreign Affairs of the Republic of Bulgaria.